 The demand for change in school institutions due to digital technology necessitates teachers to possess an innovative work behavior.
 When teachers embrace innovation, they can effectively utilize diverse digital tools and resources to enhance learning materials and enrich students' educational experiences.
 Moreover, this innovative behavior holds significant relevance in adequately preparing students for future learning endeavors.
 Although numerous studies have indicated how servant leadership promotes IWB, school-based research on this topic is still in its infancy.
 There is limited awareness among school leaders about the positive impact of servant leadership on innovative work behavior.
 Therefore, this study will examine servant leadership at high school and vocational schoolteachers.
 The aim of this study is to enhance our comprehension of the role and impact of servant leadership in supporting innovative work behaviors in educational settings and adapting to an everchanging work environment.
-Furthermore, this research will benefit managers by providing proof of how psychological connections should be practiced in organizations in order to develop innovative work behavior.
+Moreover, this study will provide evidence to managers on how to incorporate psychological connections in organizations to stimulate innovative work behavior.
+The study will explore the impact of servant leadership and innovative work behavior via a psychological mechanism known as job engagement.

 Servant leadership was first proposed by Robert K. Greenleaf in 1970.
-According to Greenleaf (1970) servant leadership is a leader who is willing to be a servant first.
+According to Greenleaf (1970), servant leadership is a leader who is willing to be a servant first.
 The leader who performs this role starts from a sincere feeling that comes from the heart, that he wants to serve and must first serve.
 Eva et al. (2019) emphasized that servant leadership prioritizes the interests and needs of its employees.
 The others servant leadership behaviors' have been explained by Sendjaya et al. (2008).
-According to Sendjaya et al. (2008) a servant leader has an authentic self-identity.
+According to Sendjaya et al. (2008), a servant leader has an authentic self-identity.
 They are genuine, aware of one's values and lead with integrity.
 Servant leadership approach emphasizes the importance of mutual trust and respect and commitment in promoting a sense of purpose.
 In general, servant leadership behavior encourages the emergence of several positive outcomes (Cai et al., 2018; Hermanto & Srimulyani, 2022; Ling et al., 2016; Su et al., 2020).
-Some of them are employees' ability and desire to work innovatively (Cai et al., 2018; Dayanti & Yulianti, 2023; Yoshida et al., 2014), follower performance and motivation (Anshori et al., 2023), employees' service quality (Ling et al., 2016), lower level of employees' deviance behavior (Sendjaya et al., 2019), meaning that the core essence of the servant leadership model lies in its emphasis on behaviors that prioritize the contributions of followers and support their ability to reach their full potential.
+Some of them are employees' ability and desire to work innovatively (Cai et al., 2018; Dayanti & Yulianti, 2023; Yoshida et al., 2014), follower performance and motivation (Anshori et al., 2023), employees' service quality (Ling et al., 2016), and lower level of employees' deviance behavior (Sendjaya et al., 2019), meaning that the core essence of the servant leadership model lies in its emphasis on behaviors that prioritize the contributions of followers and support their ability to reach their full potential.

-Yoshida et al. (2014) mentioned that servant leadership has a positive effect on employee creativity and team innovation by fostering relational identification.
+According to Yoshida et al. (2014), servant leadership significantly boosts employee creativity and team innovation by fostering relational identification.
 A servant leader focuses on creating a supportive and empowering environment, encouraging employees to express their ideas, take risks, and engage in creative problem-solving.
-As a result, employees feel that they are being supported by the leader and this encourages them to think of innovative ways to get the job done.
+Employees feel supported by the leader, fostering innovative problem-solving.
 In addition, Shailja et al. (2023) mentioned that servant leadership increases positive feelings at place of work because they practice an employee-centered approach.
 The supportive working environment in turn increases the cognitive ability of employees and thereby has the possibilities of generating creative ideas.